 12. Underestimating email marketing

-So, what is email marketing?
-It is a way to send marketing messages to people who signed up to receive them, usually in return for some kind of incentive, like a free sample or a free ebook.
-You can make your email more effective by pairing it with social media and other digital marketing techniques.
+Email marketing is a way to send marketing messages to people who signed up to receive them, usually in return for some kind of incentive, like a free sample or ebook.
+You can improve your email by pairing it with social media and other digital marketing techniques.

-However, a lot of marketing is annoying: spam, pop-up ads, and so on.
-People don’t really mind these when used occasionally, but they do mind them when constantly.
-So do keep in mind to not spam your customers in the name of email marketing because then it can cause more harm than good.
+However, many marketing emails are annoying: spam, pop-up ads, and so on.
+People don’t mind these when used occasionally, but they do mind them when constantly.
+So do keep in mind not to spam your customers in the name of email marketing because it can cause more harm than good.

 13. Not making the most out of LinkedIn